 Skip to content

-Impact: Jenkins control plane availability; pipeline scheduling may be paused during deployment/restart.
+• Impact: Jenkins control plane availability; pipeline scheduling may pause during deployment or restart.

-Rollback strategy: Stop the compose stack and revert JCasC/config inputs; restore JENKINS_HOME from backup/snapshot if required.
+• Rollback: Stop the compose stack, revert JCasC or config inputs, and restore JENKINS_HOME from backup or snapshot if required.

 Context